LutherTS/LutherTS/README.md

 I've then remade the app functional complete with authentication using Remix, Prisma and Docker via Fly.io.
 Feel free to use [Grevents (mixing)](https://grevents.net/).
 Unless I've changed this in one click for some reason, you can connect with me there via the following friend code: 6YRti3Ytysye.

-Now, I'm a specialist on Next.js 15 and React 19, with my first talk at React Paris Meetup under my belt in the office of Algolia.
+Now, I'm a specialist on Next.js 15 and React 19, with my first talk at React Paris Meetup under my belt in the offices of Algolia.

 You can find me on [LinkedIn](https://www.linkedin.com/in/luther-tchofo-safo/) and also find my one-page résumé on [Canva](https://www.canva.com/design/DAF-nN7-ERI/gWpMNadwSpILzEa86Hswzw/view). ✍🏿